-Weakness of your ab muscles, loose skin, and excess fat as occur after pregnancy or weight loss may cause your midsection to appear bloated and misshapen.
+Weakness of your ab muscles, loose skin, and excess fat after pregnancy or weight loss may cause your midsection to appear bloated and distorted.
 Some patients turn to diet and exercise to try and slim down their figure, but many continue to struggle with a protruding abdomen despite their best efforts.

 Erika talks about her Tummy Tuck journey with Dr Bev

 The best candidates are women (and men) who are in good health, do not smoke, are close to their ideal body weight, eat healthily, and exercise.
 Skin and muscles become lax after pregnancy or weight changes, and an overhang (or “pooch”) may develop.